-Table 4: Missions and radiation dose.
+Table 4 compares and contrasts various missions and their durations with the observed radiation dose.

-Crews aboard the Space Station receive an average of 80 mSv for a six-month stay at solar maximum (the time period with the maximum number of sunspots and a maximum solar magnetic field to deflect the particles) and an average of 160 mSv for a six-month stay at solar minimum (the period with the minimum number of sunspots and a minimum solar magnetic field).
-Although the type of radiation is different, 1 mSv of space radiation is approximately equivalent to receiving three chest x-rays.
-On Earth, we receive an average of 2 mSv every year from background radiation alone.19
+Crews aboard the Space Station receive an average of 80 mSv for a six-month stay at solar maximum (the time period with the maximum number of sunspots and a maximum solar magnetic field to deflect the particles) and an average of 160 mSv for a sixmonth stay at solar minimum (the period with the minimum number of sunspots and a minimum solar magnetic field).
+Although the type of radiation is different, 1 mSv of space radiation is approximately equivalent to receiving three chest xrays.
+On Earth, we receive an average of 2 mSv every year from background radiation alone^{19.}